Listen to this Article::

 So many people out there are interested in putting their ideas in words.
 Taking those thoughts and tattooing them onto a person’s skin is the ultimate commitment to the ideals expressed in their own mind!

 To make a good lettering tattoo, use an online dictionary or a word processor to make sure the words are spelled correctly.
-This is the most important part of a lettering tattoo.
+This is the most crucial part of a lettering tattoo.

-To make super clean lettering much can be done to practice on paper but, to be honest to all those lettering junkies out there, tracing practice is by far the best technique to make good looking lettering tattoos.
+To make super clean lettering, much can be done to practice on paper but, to be honest to all those lettering junkies out there, tracing practice is by far the best technique to make beautiful lettering tattoos.